ingeniamc/ingenialink-python/docs/index.rst

 binding is built as a native Python extension thanks to cffi_ and it offers the same functionality as the C library, which summarizes to:

+* Basic motion control support
-* Read and write node registers
+* Read and write axis registers
+* Register polling
-* Scan for nodes in the network
+* Scan for axes in the network
 * Network devices discovery and monitor

 .. _ingenialink: https://github.com/ingeniamc/ingenialink